kusflo/PrestaShopWebService/README.md

 [![License](https://poser.pugx.org/kusflo/prestashop-webservice/license)](https://packagist.org/packages/kusflo/prestashop-webservice)

 # Description
-This library allows you to download data from the prestashop store in a simple way.
+This wrapper allows you to download data from the prestashop store in a simple way.
 The data is transformed to an associative array.

 # Installation